ryuryu-ymj/mannot/src/mark.typ

 }

-/// Mark the part in a math block.
+/// Mark the part of a math block.
-/// The main purpose of this function is to create custom marking function.
+/// The main purpose of this function is to create custom marking functions.
 ///
 /// - body (content): The target of marking.
 /// - tag (label): Optional tag.
 If you mark content with a tag,